 But more important, and the reason so many of us love pumpkin is because… FALL.
 It just epitomizes fall for a lot of us.
 I personally cannot get enough.
 I love all the pumpkin things.
 Well, let me call it like it really is: I love ALL fall seasonal things.
 Which reminds me… I’m sooo far behind on getting out my fall decorations.
 Actually, I’m probably not far behind at all because it’s only mid-September, but in my crazy autumn-season-obsessed mind, I’m really behind.
 Need to get on that asap.

 We were actually here to talk about food though, weren’t we?
 Back to it.
-These gnocchi.
+These Pumpkin Gnocchi.
 LOVE.
 True, true love.
 I’ve talked before about my time spent in law school when my brain-fried self could handle magazines as leisurely reading, but nothing more.
 Amidst the intense studying, I drew the line at magazines when it came to reading for fun.
 It was all I had in me.
 The bulk of my subscriptions were food publications, and I spent what little free time I had toiling away in the kitchen discovering amazing recipes and experimenting with foods I’d never even heard of.
 I really look back fondly on those days!

 I like this as a side dish to a meaty entree, but nothing says you can’t bury yourself in a vat of these and go to town.
-FYI, these are NOT hard to make and don’t take major time commitment.
+FYI, these Pumpkin Gnocchi are NOT hard to make and don’t take major time commitment.
 If that’s your worry, fret not.
 They’re shockingly easy!
 Enjoy!

 - 1 c. canned pumpkin puree (not pie filling)